NRI Income Tax & Compliance

 Securities Transaction Tax

 Securities Transaction Tax (STT) is a direct tax that is imposed on the purchase or sale of mutual funds, stocks, and derivatives listed on the Indian stock exchanges.
-This tax is introduced to regulate and generate income from the trading of investments.
+This tax is introduced to regulate and generate income from investment trading.
 Additionally, provide speculative trading and certify a fair contribution of market participants in the Indian economy.
-Knowing about STT and how it is levied gives an overview of its impact on the traders, investors, and the wider financial market.
+Understanding STT and how it is levied provides an overview of its impact on traders, investors, and the broader financial market.

-Being an investor or trader in the stock market in India, do you also want to know about STT?
+As an investor or trader in the Indian stock market, do you also want to know about STT?
 If yes, then you are on the right page.
 Here in this blog, you will get all the information about the securities transaction tax.
-So read on and know everything about it.
+Read on to know everything about it.

 What is Securities Transaction Tax (STT)?

-Like the tax collected at source (TCS), the securities transaction tax (STT) is also one of the types of financial transaction tax.
+Like the tax collected at source (TCS), the securities transaction tax (STT) is also a type of financial transaction tax.
 This tax is imposed on the sale and purchase of securities listed on the stock exchange market in India.
 STT is controlled by the Securities Transaction Tax Act (STT Act) and has specifically mentioned the securities on which this tax is imposed.

 The securities that are taxable under this are units of equity-oriented mutual funds, equity, and derivatives.
-Additionally, it also involves the unlisted shares that are under sale offer sold to the public before being listed on the stock exchanges.
-Since this tax is directly imposed on the transaction amount, it increases the purchasing and selling costs of securities.
+Additionally, it involves unlisted shares that are sold under a sale offer to the public before being listed on the stock exchanges.
+Since this tax is imposed directly on the transaction amount, it increases the costs of purchasing and selling securities.

-The STT rates are periodically determined by the government.
+The government periodically determines the STT rates.
 Depending on the transaction type, either the seller or the buyer is accountable for paying STT charges.
 The STT is payable to the government before or on the 7th of the following month.
 Moreover, if an individual fails to collect or remit the STT, it results in both penal consequences and the levy of interest.

 This was all about the securities transaction tax (STT).
-Moving further, let's know the key features of it.
+Moving on, let's look at its key features.

 Securities Transaction Tax (STT) is a direct tax that is easy to calculate and impose.
 Some of the most distinguishing features of STT are as follows: